takalkartejas/learning_docker/README.md

 </details>

 11. Tagging and versioning :- refer theory 15
-    1. change nginx version in websites's dockerfile from alpine to 1.17.2 - alpine
+    1. change nginx version in websites's dockerfile from alpine to 1.17.2 - alpine and user-service-api dockerfile to 10.16.1-alpine
+    2. Build image and run containers
+    3. tag a already existing node:latest image using:- docker tag node:alpine node:1 refer cmd 1.9
+    4. modify something, create image and then tag as version 2 instead of 1
 ---

 ## Usefull commands: